Playing a greeting in an app (iOS)¶

 What you finally get¶

-After you pass through this tutorial, you will have an iOS app integrated with Alan that greets you when launched on the device.
-You can get an example of such an app from the Alan GitHub to make sure you have set up your app correctly.
+After you pass through this tutorial, you will have an iOS app integrated with Alan AI that greets you when launched on the device.
+You can get an example of such an app from the Alan AI GitHub to make sure you have set up your app correctly.

 SwiftTutorial.part6.zip: XCode project of the app